Authored 3D design platform

 Built with

-Talos3D is grounded in a stack that is unusually well-suited to a long-lived 3D platform: Rust for correctness and performance, Bevy for ECS-driven runtime composition, and a browser-hosted direction that aligns with WebAssembly (Wasm) rather than locking the project to a desktop-only future.
+Talos3D uses Rust for correctness and performance, Bevy for ECS-driven runtime composition, and a browser-hosted direction aligned with WebAssembly (Wasm).

 Rust